Deploy and Connect Devices¶

 Use

-to add the devices one by one orPOST /backup
+POST /deviceto add the devices one by one orPOST /backupall at once.Have the

 -